apollo

 How to manage the interaction:

-Taking Trazodone with Linozid Infusion is not recommended but can be taken if prescribed by a doctor.
-However, consult a doctor if you have symptoms such as confusion, hallucination, fits, blood pressure alteration, increased heart rate, fever, excessive sweating, shivering or shaking, blurred vision, pain in the muscles or stiffness, incoordination, stomach cramps, nausea, vomiting, and diarrhea.
-Do not discontinue any medications without consulting a doctor.
+Although there is an interaction between Linozid Infusion and Fentanyl, they can be taken together if prescribed by a doctor.
+However, consult a doctor if you experience confusion, fever, excessive sweating, muscle pain, stomach cramps, vomiting, and diarrhoea.
+Do not discontinue any medications without consulting your doctor.

 Drug-Food Interactions